Impact of Shared Modes on Travel Behaviour in Melbourne

 This project explores:

-This project is part of the Sustainable and Effective Public Transport – Graduate Research Industry Partnership (SEPT-GRIP) and is supervised by Professor Geoff Rose and Dr Marilyn Johnson.
-The project is being undertaken by Taru Jain and is sponsored by Transport for Victoria and Monash University.
+This project is part of the Sustainable and Effective Public Transport – Graduate Research Industry Partnership (SEPT-GRIP) and was supervised by Professor Geoff Rose and Dr Marilyn Johnson.
+The project was being undertaken by Taru Jain and sponsored by Transport for Victoria and Monash University.